Event Engadin St. Moritz

 Celerina Tourist Information

-The roots of Chalandamarz can be found in pagan times, among the Romans.
+The roots of Chalandamarz can be traced back to pagan times, to the Romans.
 The month of March is dedicated to Mars, the god of the sun and war.
-According to the Julian calendar, the year began in March and, in warmer regions, spring also began.
-This event was celebrated with grandiose festivals to ask Mars for his blessing for fields, meadows and livestock.
+According to the Julian calendar, the year began in March, and in the warmer regions, spring also began.
+This event was celebrated with grand festivals to ask Mars for his blessing on fields, meadows, and livestock.

 Venue